Kurashiki Okayama, Japan Travel Guide

 Late May - The Beginning of june, Early October

-Fewer crowds than peak spring, moderate temperatures (May-June) or comfortable weather (Oct).
+Fewer crowds than the busiest time spring, moderate temperatures (May-June) or comfortable weather (Oct).

 Humidity rises (May-June), potential for early rainy season showers, occasional typhoon risk (Oct).